-A different variant of EX/GX cards, Full Art or Full Body cards see the picture take over the entire card, making the writing hard to read at times.
+A different variant of EX/GX/ex cards, Full Art or Full Body cards have the image take over the entire card, making the writing hard to read at times.

 Each set has a number of cards attached to it.
 You can see the number usually in the bottom left of the card.
 Secret Rares, however, go beyond that number.
 For instance, if you have a card that reads “115/113,” it’s a Secret Rare, Rainbow Rare, or Ultra Rare.

-Secret Rare cards can look different with the more recent Rainbow Rare variety also being put into this category.
+Secret Rare cards can look different, with Rainbow Rare and full art variants also being put into this category.
 You can always tell a Secret Rare from the number, though, and they’re the most expensive cards.

-Added in the Sun and Moon Series, Rainbow Rare cards are some of the hardest, and most expensive, in the game.
-They only appear in certain times and some can sell for hundreds or thousands of dollars.
+Added in the Sun and Moon Series, Rainbow Rare cards are some of the hardest and most expensive in the game.
+They only appear at certain times, and some can sell for hundreds or thousands of dollars.

 These are specific cards given away at events.
 You can tell the difference by the black star and the word “promo” written on it.

 Although this isn’t a specific rarity, Tag Team cards are in a league of their own.
-They’re the best and hardest cards to find in the game, at the time of writing.
 They were first released in the Team Up! packs and are a highly sought-after collector’s item.

 Added in the Sword and Shield expansion, VMAX works like Mega Evolutions in that they can be placed on top of Pokémon V cards to give them new moves, abilities, and a lot of health.
 They can appear in a lot of different forms.